 The current SPORE evolved from its highly productive predecessor, the Roswell Park-UPCI Ovarian Cancer SPORE (2013-2021, PI Odunsi), which contained four translational research projects and over 30 awards made through the Developmental Research (DRP) and Career Enhancement (CEP) Programs.
 In fact, the current SPORE’s projects were a direct result of DRP and CEP awards made during the life of its predecessor.
 In addition to the research conducted through the SPORE, the research team leveraged their exceptional multidisciplinary program to establish new productive national and international collaborations, including a unique multidisciplinary team of three ovarian cancer SPOREs and the DoD Gynecologic Cancer Center of Excellence in an unprecedented consortium.
 This project leverages existing and new repositories of omics datasets and biospecimens, clinical data, and patient-reported outcomes to identify molecular biomarkers and psychosocial indices that facilitate improvements in ovarian cancer early detection and screening.
 In another key example, Drs.
 Alan Hutson, Song Liu, Martin Morgan successfully leveraged the SPORE Biostatistics & Bioinformatics Core resources to establish the Data Management and Resource-Sharing Center (DMRC, CA232979) for the NCI Cancer Moonshot Immuno-Oncology Translational Network (IOTN).
 The IOTN currently consists of 30 institutions focused on accelerating the translation of cancer immunotherapy approaches.

-The Roswell Park and University of Chicago investigators have established a strong collaboration that spans over 17 years, as many of the University of Chicago researchers are alumni of the Roswell Park-UPCI Ovarian Cancer SPORE.
+The Roswell Park and University of Chicago investigators have established a strong collaboration that spans 20 years, as many of the University of Chicago researchers are alumni of the Roswell Park-UPCI Ovarian Cancer SPORE.
 Together, these two institutions will continue their shared history of developing comprehensive, translational approaches to improving survival for ovarian cancer patients.